auto-code-etri/autocode/README.md

 ![image](./overview_autocode.png)

-# ETRI LangGraph

-A language model-based code generation and evaluation framework developed by ETRI.

 ## Overview

 This repository contains tools and frameworks for code generation and evaluation using language models.
 The project leverages LangGraph and various language model APIs to provide a robust environment for code generation tasks.